adata111/brick-carnival/README.md

 ### Classes created

 1. **Brick**
-Has subclasses `Breakable` for creating RED, YELLOW and GREEN breakable bricks and `Exploding` for creating the exploding bricks
+Has subclasses `Breakable` for creating RED, YELLOW and GREEN breakable bricks, `Rainbow` for rainbow bricks of level 2, `Exploding` for creating the exploding bricks, `UFO` for the UFO brick and `Defense` for UFO's defense wall bricks.
 2. **Ball**
 3. **PowerUp**
 Has one sublass for each power up.
-Therefore there are 6 subclasses as follows: Expand_paddle, Shrink_paddle, Ball_multiplier, Fast_ball, Thru_ball and Paddle_grab
+Therefore there are 8 subclasses as follows: Paddle_shooter, Fire_ball, Expand_paddle, Shrink_paddle, Ball_multiplier, Fast_ball, Thru_ball and Paddle_grab
 4. **Board**
 5. **Paddle**
 6. **Laser**